KalaniEhuKai/SliceAndDiceDataDisplayTwitchExtension/dev_notes.md

     //BUT This doesn't work right due to CORS issue due to google not enabling it since 2014... https://stackoverflow.com/a/28484404 , https://issuetracker.google.com/issues/36759302
     //So either need to just download the file locally, or would need to create an API key for this
     //I dont really want to create a google cloud project, so just going to download locally
     //Also, did a bit of an ugly hack where the curses data json is actually a js file which sets a variable to a big json blob, rather than just having actual json data in .json file.
     //Did this since I was also working with this stuff in a local html page without a  webserer.
 Just leaving it since it's simple even if maintenance problem.

+## Trying to get it so that hover area will not extend to page edge, but the content will
+    //Most importantly, don't position elments that aren't parent/child at the same location.
+They just fight for who wins and events get messed up.
+    //mouseover/mouseout get triggered when over/out of the element AND its children.
+So if child extends past parent, then so does the mouse events area.